 “It’s fair to say the past few weeks have tested us all,” Horton told employees.
 “We have taken actions to address our operational challenges.”

 American temporarily grounded 48 Boeing Co.
-(BA) 757s this month after rows of seats dislodged during three flights.
+(BA:US) 757s this month after rows of seats dislodged during three flights.
 The airline later installed a redundant locking mechanism and blamed the looseness on a buildup of spilled-soda and coffee residue that fouled the seats’ fasteners.
 The same locks also were added on 49 Boeing 767s “as a precautionary measure.”

 AMR is the first major U.S.-based airline to report quarterly results.
 Ray Neidl, a Maxim Group LLC analyst based in New York, projected a combined $1.97 billion profit for nine carriers, excluding AMR.